 Mercy Girls past and present share a unique connection and a sense of belonging.

-The traditions begin annually on September 24th as Mercy students join the worldwide Mercy community in celebrating Mercy Day.
-This celebration commemorates the date on which Catherine McAuley, founder of the Sisters of Mercy, opened the House of Mercy in Dublin, Ireland to shelter, feed, and educate women and girls.
-At Mercy High School, the day takes on even greater significance as members of the senior class receive their long-awaited Mercy rings.
+Mercy-sponsored organizations around the world celebrate September 24 as Mercy Day, the anniversary of the opening of Catherine McAuley’s House of Mercy in Dublin, Ireland where she sheltered, fed, and educated women and girls.
+Here at Mercy High School, the day takes on even greater significance as members of the senior class receive their long-awaited Mercy rings.

 Freshman Welcome Day

-On the heels of Mercy Day /Ring Day comes Freshman Welcome Day, as junior ”big sisters” welcome their ”little sisters”, helping them learn the ropes in a brand new school.
+On Freshman Welcome Day, junior “big sisters” welcome their “little sisters”, helping them learn the ropes in a brand new school.

 Sophomore Unity Week

-Seniors wind down their four years at Mercy with the much-anticipated Senior DVD presentation, Alumnae Senior Breakfast, senior picnic and of course prom and graduation.
+Seniors wind down their four years at Mercy with the much-anticipated Senior Video, Alumnae Senior Breakfast, senior picnic, and of course prom and graduation.